jessvanos/ab-net-zero-grid-model/README.md

 -   *PrOut* : Plots pool price over one week of output data with storage utilization.

 -   *year_stor* : Plots storage output and pool price for one week of each month for selected year.

+-   *FourMonthSummary* : Shows generation, storage, and price for one week of 4 months in a year.

 ### <ins>Price_Functions